McGill-DMaS/Kam1n0-Community/README.md

   <img src="documentation/others/pic2.png"/>
 </p>

-## Compatibility
+## Backward Compatibility

-* The assembly code repositories and configuration files used in previous versions (<1.0.0) are no longer supported by the latest version.
-See the documentation on how to migrate previous repositories.
+* The assembly code repositories and configuration files used in previous versions (<2.0.0) are no longer supported by the latest version.

-#  Installation
+#  Installation Instruction

 The current release of Kam1n0 consists of two installers: The core server and IDA Pro plug-in.